bjayanta/docker/readme.md

 ## What is docker image?

-A Docker image is a lightweight, standalone, executable package of software that contains everything needed to run an application.
+A Docker container is a lightweight, standalone, and executable package of software that includes everything needed to run an application, such as code, libraries, and dependencies.
+It's a running instance of a Docker image, providing a consistent environment for the application to run regardless of the underlying infrastructure.

-Here's a more detailed breakdown:

-- Read-only template: A Docker image is a read-only file that contains all the necessary instructions and files to run a container.

-- Built from a Dockerfile: Docker images are created by running instructions from a Dockerfile.

-- Container blueprint: Docker images act as a blueprint for creating Docker containers.

-- Immutable: Once an image is created, it cannot be modified; you need to build a new image for changes.

-- Layered structure: Docker images are built in layers, where each layer represents a change to the file system.

-- Reusable and portable: Docker images can be easily shared and deployed across different systems.
+How Docker Containers Work:

+- Build an Image: Developers create a Docker image using a Dockerfile, which specifies the base operating system, application code, and dependencies.

+- Run a Container: The Docker image is then used to create a Docker container, which is a running instance of the image.

+- Application Execution: The container provides a self-contained environment for the application to run, including its own file system, processes, and network.

 ## Commands

-Pull/Download an image:

-> docker pull `<image-name>`:`<tag>`

-> docker pull node:lts-alpine

-Show all images:

-> docker images

-Run an image:

-> docker run `<image-name>`:`<tag>`

-> docker run node:lts-alpine

-Run an image in interactive mode:

-> docker run -it `<image-name>`:`<tag>`

-> docker run -it node:lts-alpine

-Delete an image:

-> docker rm `<image-id>`

-> docker rm `<image-name>`

-Force delete an image:

-> docker rm `<image-id>` -f

-> docker rm `<image-name>` -f

-NB.
-You can not delete image it image container is running.
-First stop the container, after that delete the image.

 Show all containers: